You’re building your email list, right?

 (Your name)

-Your best readers will reply with some great ideas for a lead magnet.
+Your best readers will reply with powerful lead-magnet ideas.

 5. Don’t be afraid to listen

-They clearly read your content—and like it enough to comment—and probably even have your blog bookmarked.
+They read your content and like it enough to comment.

-So, what will it take to get their email addresses?
+So, what will it take to earn their email?

 6. One way to skyrocket your opt-in rate

-So, what would happen if you focused on writing about topics on your blog that your audience was most interested in?
+So what happens if you prioritize topics your audience is most interested in?

 How to see what content your audience loves when you don’t have an audience:

-All subreddits have thousands of posts submitted to them (some have millions), so you get a really good idea of what that particular audience likes.
+Most subreddits have thousands of submissions, so you’ll get a clear read on what that audience likes.

 Reddit top results example.

-Go through the top 100 results or so and categorize them like we did before.
+Scan the top 100 and categorize them like before.

-The second option is to look at close competitors.
+The second option is to review close competitors.

-However, you can write down the title of each post along with the number of comments or social shares it has:
+but you can log the title of each post and the number of comments or social shares:

 Number of comments and Tweets shared data example.